 296 LS The Prison chaplain in the library.
 (55:25)

-In the book, A Clockwork Orange, when Alex and his friends assault the writer and his wife, a specific attack is being made too on intellectualism and literature.
-The first attack in the book is on an individual, described as looking like a schoolteacher, who is carrying books.
+In the book, A Clockwork Orange, when Alex and his friends assault the writer and his wife, a specific attack is being made on intellectualism and literature.
+The first attack in the novel is on an individual, described as looking like a schoolteacher, who is carrying books.
 Then during the attack at HOME, Alex sees that the writer is working on a manuscript, A Clockwork Orange, and reads from it.

 Then I read a malenky bit out loud in a sort of very high type preaching goloss: '--The attempt to impose upon man, a creature of growth and capable of sweetness, to ooze juicily at the last round the bearded lips of God, to attempt to impose, I say, laws and conditions appropriate to a mechanical creation, against this I raise my swordpen--' Dim made the old lip-music at that and I had to smeck myself.

 The book forges a connection between the writer's home and Alex's religious education in prison with Dim's "old lip-music" at the writer's house interrupting Alex's reading, for Burgess has these same sounds also made at chapel service.
-Kubrick has elected to not have in the HOME scene Alex reading from the A Clockwork Orange manuscript, reserving the lip-music for Dim's interruption of the Ode to Joy at the milk bar, and then in the chapel scene.
+Kubrick has elected to not have in the HOME scene Alex reading from the A Clockwork Orange manuscript, reserving the lip-music for Dim's interruption of the Ode to Joy at the milk bar, and then there was the raspberry in the chapel scene.
 Kubrick has instead added the instructional blackboard binding home and the chapel.

 In the book, Alex discovers the writer's manuscript and reads in a "preachy" tone the portion protesting laws imposed on a creature of free will, laws more suited for a "mechanical creation", and later with the chaplain we have discussion on free will as versus pure mechanical reflex as we prepare to get into the Ludovico portion of the story.

 That sentence Alex reads from the book reveals Burgess' intention of the meaning of the phrase, "a clockwork orange", it seeming to be the "sweetness" of man, as of an orange, oozing "juicily at the last round the bearded lips of God", but a mechanical orange upon which God feeds if it is strictly bound by laws rather than free will.
 And I guess then not so sweet.
+We should return to the orange circle that encloses the mouth of the painting that took the place of the cat woman's mouth when Alex struck her with the Rocking Machine.

 ALEX (VO): It was my rabbit to help the prison charlie with the Sunday service.
 He was a bolshy great burly bastard, but he was very fond of myself, me being very young, and also now very interested in the big book.